sergiosouzalima/featurebox/README.md

 Featurebox
 ================

+Just an app to learn how to deal with ajax calls.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 Rails 4.2.3 is open source and supported by subscribers.
 Please join FeatureBox to support development of Rails 4.2.3.